Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 ## Legacy

-An abstract class has no use unless some other class extends it.
+An abstract class is only useful if some other class extends it!

 Any non-abstract child class **must** implement abstract methods declared in an abstract parent or other ancestor class.